thojmr/PregnancyPlus/README.md

 - If you are looking for a higher poly base mesh to make up for Koikatsu's lack of belly polygons, you can use this high poly uncensor (mesh) [Look for [KK][Female]Highpoly_vX.X.zip Here](https://ux.getuploader.com/nHaruka_KK/)  They've done a decent job to prevent clipping with the latest versions.
 So if you want a smoother belly  for screenshots, it's a good idea to try it.
   - To use it in studio/maker just extract that zip into `<root game folder>/mods/MyMods/`.
 Then in game, find the Uncensor dropdown and select "High Poly".
 - High Poly meshes exist for HS2/AI as well if you look around, but generally there are plenty of polygons in those games.
+- Keep in mind that an uncensor does not save to the character card, anyone you share the card with will see a normal poly uncensor, unless they also have the same high poly one.

 >right is HighPoly
 <img src="https://github.com/thojmr/KK_PregnancyPlus/blob/master/images/HighPoly.png" height="200"></img>